Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 Below is the OCR text representation for this newspapers page.
 It is also available as plain text as well as XML.

-BY P. GRAY MEEK.
+BY PRP.
+GRAY MEEK.

 Ink Slings.